aksommerville/egg2/etc/doc/eau-format.md

 May only appear once, and only after "\0EAU" and all "CHDR".
 Single-appearance is a strict rule on technical grounds: the runtime wants to point directly into the ROM for this and read it live.
+It is legal to omit EVTS, in which case our runtime will insert a long delay.
+(4096 ms in both implementations, but let's not mandate that exact number).

 Zero or more events, distinguishable from high bits of the first byte:
 ```